 2. Consider alternatives to driving

-Renting a car may be the most cost-effective option, but remember that getting from the middle of the park to your resort hotel or vacation home may be more of a hassle than you’re anticipating.
+Renting a car may be the most cost-effective option, but remember that getting from the middle of the park to your Orlando hotel or vacation home may be more of a hassle than you’re anticipating.
 You’ll have to find the trams to the parking lot, locate your vehicle among thousands, and then wander through the parking lot to the exit.
 It’s much faster and easier to simply hop in a cab and take it straight back to your accommodations.

 3. Ask for priority seating